MikolajSzafraniecUPDS/commits-analyzer/README.md

 **IMPORTANT NOTE** - if you already have a Postgres database hosted locally, and you are using default Postgres port (5432) you will need make changes in *.env* file and replace value of *POSTGRES_PORT* variable with the port you wish.
-The same stands for Flask ports for ETL, analytics and dashboard services (5000-5002) and Dash application (8050).
-All of them are specified in the *.env* file and use in the docker-compose file.
+The same stands for Flask ports for ETL, analytics and dashboard services (5000-5002) and default port ofDash application (8050).
+All of them are specified in the *.env* file and used by docker-compose.

+If you will make any changes in the .env file you will need to set the same env variables using new values before launching pipeline.

 3. Before you will run the pipeline please take a look at the configuration file and check whether the URLs of repositories you want to analyze are there.
 They are stored